Perpetually Dominating Large Grids

 \section{Introduction}

-Protection and security needs have always remained topical throughout human history.
-Nowadays, patrolling a network of premises, forcefully defending against attacks and ensuring a continuum of safety are top-level affairs in any military strategy or homeland security agenda.
+As a natural goal in military deterrence and defence strategies, patrolling a network has always remained topical throughout history.
+In the context of graph searching, such a patrolling task is often modeled as a combinatorial pursuit-evasion game played on a graph.
+This paper studies such a game for a task that requires the eternal domination of a given network.

-Going back in time, the \emph{Roman Domination} problem was introduced in \cite{Stewart}: where should Emperor Constantine the Great have located his legions in order to optimally defend against attacks in unsecured locations without leaving another location unsecured?
-In computer science terms, the interest is in producing a \emph{dominating set} of the graph (i.e., a guard placement where each node must have a guard on it or on at least one of its neighbors) with possibly some extra problem-specific qualities.
+The \emph{Roman Domination} problem was introduced in \cite{Stewart}: where should Emperor Constantine the Great have located his legions in order to optimally defend against attacks in unsecured locations without leaving another location unsecured?
+In graph theoretic terms, the interest is in producing a \emph{dominating set} of the graph, i.e., a guard placement where each vertex must have a guard on it or on at least one of its neighbors, with possibly some extra problem-specific qualities.
 Some seminal work on this topic includes \cite{Henning, ReVelle}.

-The above modeling caters only for a single attack on an unsecured node.
+The above model caters only for a single attack on an unsecured vertex.
 A natural question is to consider special domination strategies against a sequence of attacks on the same graph \cite{Burger2}.
 In this setting, (some of) the guards are allowed to move after each attack to defend against it and modify their overall placement.
-The difficulty here lies in establishing a robust guards' placement in order to retain domination after coping with each attack.
-Such a sequence of attacks can be of finite (i.e., a set of $k$ consecutive attacks) or even \emph{infinite} length.
+The difficulty here lies in establishing a guards' placement in order to retain domination after coping with each attack.
+Such a sequence of attacks can be of finite, i.e., a set of $k$ consecutive attacks, or even \emph{infinite} length.

 In this paper, we focus on the latter.
-We wish to protect a graph against attacks happening indefinitely on its nodes.
-Initially, the guards are placed on some nodes of the graph such that they form a dominating set (a simple one; not a Roman one).
-Then, an attack occurs on an unguarded node.
-All the guards (may) now move in order to counter the attack: one of them moves to the attacked node, while each of the others moves to one of his neighboring nodes such that the new guards' placement again forms a dominating set.
+We wish to protect a graph against attacks happening indefinitely on its vertices.
+Initially, the guards are placed on some vertices of the graph such that they form a dominating set, \emph{with at most one guard per vertex}.
+Then, an attack occurs on an unoccupied vertex.
+All the guards (may) now move in order to counter the attack: One of them moves to the attacked vertex, while each of the others moves to an adjacent vertex of theirs such that the new guards' placement again forms a dominating set.
 This takes place ad infinitum.